 The Yorkshire context

 Local SEO in Saltaire, Shipley, and Bradford is less competitive than Leeds or Manchester.
-That's an advantage.
-A plumber in BD17 with a complete GBP and 25 reviews can dominate the map pack within weeks.
-In a bigger city that would take months.
+That's an advantage small independents routinely underestimate.

 For more Yorkshire-specific detail, see the local SEO guide for Yorkshire small businesses.